-- ▲ This forklift is equipped with an operator existence sensing system per ANSI/ ASME B56.1-7.21.10 / 7.21.11 and ASME/ ISO 3691. - (1) Powered travel movement of the truck shall be possible only if the operator is in the normal operating position. - Transmission will automatically shift to neutral upon the exiting of the operator. - (2) The forward/reverse lever must be cycled through neutral with the operator in the normal operating position to regain powered direction control. - (3) Control of mast tilting, lifting and lowering is not possible through operation of the appropriate control when the operator is not in the normal position.
-(Travel and mast OPSS only)
+- ▲ This forklift is equipped with an operator existence sensing system per ANSI/ ASME B56.1-7.21.10 / 7.21.11 and ASME ISO 3691. - Powered travel movement of the truck shall be possible only if the operator is in the normal operating position.
+Transmission will automatically shift to neutral upon the exiting of the operator. - The forward/reverse lever must be cycled through neutral with the operator in the normal operating position to regain powered direction control. - Control of mast tilting, lifting and lowering is not possible through operation of the appropriate control when the operator is not in the normal position.

-9) BRAKE FLUID (item 18)
+8) BRAKE FLUID (item 14)